swarris/2023-04-20-long-reads/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> It is <b>necessary to bring a laptop</b>.
 A VMWare-based virtual machine with all data and tools will be provided.
 Basic knowledge of bioinformatics and genomics is a prerequisite.
 Participants will work in a Linux environment.
-Please check the Setup section to see which tools you need to install when using your own laptop.
+Please check the <a href="{{site.workshop_site}}02-setup">Setup section</a> to see which tools you need to install when using your own laptop.
 </p>